 6. Not Just A Flagship

-As eluded to previously, the flagship S5 is not the only bike in the ‘S’ series to score an overhaul for 2019, with the workhorse S3 also being updated for the coming year.
+As eluded to previously, the flagship S5 is not the only bike in the ‘S’ series to score an overhaul, with the workhorse S3 also being updated for the coming year.
 More aero, lighter and available in both disc and rim brake options, the all-new S3 will undoubtedly be the more popular steed.